Background pattern

 • If you have severe kidney problems.

-• If you have inadequate blood supply to your tissues, with symptoms such as low blood pressure, weak pulse, rapid heart rate, or shock (including cardiogenic shock, which means shock due to severe heart problems).
+• If you have insufficient blood supply to your tissues, with symptoms such as low blood pressure, weak pulse, rapid heart rate, or shock (including cardiogenic shock, which means shock due to severe heart problems).

 • If you have very low blood pressure.